The first trimester of pregnancy can be full of excitement and uncertainty at the same time.

 Although nausea and vomiting are normal, they shouldn’t interrupt your daily life.
 Prescription medication can help reduce these symptoms.

-However, vaginal bleeding and severe cramping aren’t normal pregnancy symptoms.
+Vaginal bleeding and severe cramping aren’t normal pregnancy symptoms.

 “A little bit of spotting is not serious for most patients but you still need to tell your doctor,” Adeyekun said.